 The Power of Showing up is the latest parenting book by Daniel J. Siegel M.D and Tina Payne Bryson, PH.D the authors of The Whole Brain Child, No Drama Discipline, and The Yes Brain.
 These are some of my favourite parenting books, they are science based with lots of specific examples on how to handle different situations.
 This book did not disappoint, it had lots science, but also visual examples that were helpful.

-This new book is described as a parent’s approach to child rearing.
+Their new book, The Power of Showing Up, is described as a parent’s approach to child rearing.
 It is about what they call the 4 S’s which are steps to develop a secure attachment with your children.
 The four S’s are Safe, Seen, Soothed and Secure.
 The author’s want stress the importance of showing up for our kids and provide them with predictable care.
 This involves forming strong bonds with our children by responding to their needs and dependably providing them with comfort.
 This doesn’t mean you are solving all their problems and prevent them from experiencing any negative consequences in life.
 It means when life inevitably leads to hardship and obstacles you are there to make life a little less hard to deal with.

 There are many benefits to children who grow up with secure attachment.
 Children that have strong bonds with their caregivers have happier and more fulfilling lives.
 These children develop self awareness and emotional reliance, and being able to regulate your emotions means that you can make better decisions.
 When kids feel safe their energy can be used to learn and develop.
 Without the stress associated with difficult living situations children developed confidence and self-reliance.